 By JIM YARDLEY

-in the Jhabua District government hospital in the Indian state of Madhya Pradesh
+Meera Damore sat with her severely malnourished son, Pappu, in the Jhabua District government hospital in the Indian state of Madhya Pradesh. |

 Landless and illiterate, drowned by debt, Mr. Bhuria and his ailing children have staggered into the hospital ward after falling through India’s social safety net.
 They should receive subsidized government food and cooking fuel.
 They do not.
 The older children should be enrolled in school and receiving a free daily lunch.
 They are not.
-And they are hardly alone: India’s eight poorest states have more people in poverty — an estimated 421 million — than Africa’s 26 poorest nations, one study recently reported.
+And they are hardly alone: India ’s eight poorest states have more people in poverty — an estimated 421 million — than Africa ’s 26 poorest nations, one study recently reported.

 For the governing Indian National Congress Party, which has staked its political fortunes on appealing to the poor, this persistent inability to make government work for people like Mr. Bhuria has set off an ideological debate over a question that once would have been unthinkable in India: Should the country begin to unshackle the poor from the inefficient, decades-old government food distribution system and try something radical, like simply giving out food coupons, or cash?